FREQUENTLY ASKED QUESTIONS

 Is Still Kickin a "cancer org"?

 Nope!
 We're a "whatever crappy thing is happening to you" org.
-Yes, we've given financial grants to people dealing with cancer, but we've also given money to people dealing with lots of other awful things, like mental illness, homelessness, domestic violence, sexual assault, sudden illness or injury... you get the idea.
+We've provided economic relief to people dealing with cancer and also to folks dealing with lots of other awful things — like mental illness, homelessness, domestic violence, sexual assault, sudden illness or injury... the list is long.

 How did Still Kickin start?

 We started with a t-shirt — or, more specifically, with the owner of that t-shirt: an awesome guy named Aaron Purmort.
 Learn more about Aaron, his legacy (he would probably kill us if he knew we were using the word “legacy”) and Still Kickin's origin here.

 Where is Aaron’s original Still Kickin t-shirt now?

 It’s currently locked in a high-security vault at an undisclosed location.

 I have my own business and love what you're doing.
 Can I partner with you?